Our journey to Japan

 This is a dramatic increase in the role of science compared to HFA, in which science was called for only in general terms: ‘Use knowledge, innovation and education to build a culture of safety and resilience at all levels’.

 But how did we get to this point?
-I’ve created the timeline below (if you can’t see it click here for another version) to show the build-up to the conference in Sendai and showcase what we’ve been doing.
-Click on each link to find out more about our work and the UN process.
+I’ve created the timeline below to show the build-up to the conference in Sendai and showcase what we’ve been doing.

 - The different strands of the timeline show events of a certain theme.